ahoxus/ahoxus.github.io/pages/pioneer.md

 - ... using our current limited resources to increase reach too much can hinder our development by a lot!

-please continue to take it slow and move forward to [the landing page](/).
+please continue to take it slow and move forward to [the general landing page](/).

 and thank you so much for doing so! 😘